Lambourn

 Smart on the AW (1111121), her latest success coming in the Group 3 Winter Derby at Lingfield (1m2f) in February; her winning racecourse debut came on turf (7f, soft), but this looks a tough task on her return to grass.

-King's Gambit owns one of the strongest chamber scores in this field.
-The Balanced lens likes the blend of SR strength (71) and market confidence (77).
+Lambourn owns one of the strongest chamber scores in this field.
+The Balanced lens likes the blend of SR strength (74) and market confidence (94).
 The profile stays composed even after the chamber introduces race-day variance.

 Nearest rival if the simulation drifts off the primary path.